IvanPinezhaninov/async_promise/README.md

          .run();
 ```

-In the `all`, `any` and `race` methods it is allowed to use containers with functions without an argument if it is not necessary to process the value returned by the previous function
+In the `all`, `all_settled`, `any` and `race` methods it is allowed to use iterable with functions without an argument if it is not necessary to process the value returned by the previous function

 ```cpp
 std::vector<int(*)()> funcs